Fanney Khan: Plot

-While wearing a mask of Rajnikanth, Prashant asks Baby's manager Karan Kakkad (Girish Kulkarni) to release an album of his daughter.
-Lata is excited about her album, and after recording, she talks about her experience, leading Kakkad to realise that her father is the kidnapper and is the famous Fanney Khan.
+Prashant eventually tells Baby about Lata, who assures him that she will be even more better than her.
+While wearing a mask of Rajnikanth, Prashant asks Kakkad (Girish Kulkarni) to release an album of his daughter.
+Lata is excited about her album, and after recording, she talks about her family and experience, leading Kakkad to realise that her father is the kidnapper and is the famous Fanney Khan.
 He recognises him in their next meeting.
 Prashant finally removes his mask and reveals that he can trust him and his friend Adhir.

 Lata replaces Baby as the performer on the reality show India ki Awaaz.
 Meanwhile, Adhir and Baby are nowhere to be found.
 Police and TV personnel arrive outside Prashant's factory and surround the premises.
 Prashant calls Kakkad and asks him what is happening and Kakkad tells him to walk outside and tell the police and TV that if Lata does not perform, he will shoot the real Baby.
 The TV reporters patch Prashant through with the TV placed inside India ki Awaaz and Prashant and Lata have an emotional talk.
 She performs well and stuns the audience.
 Later, Prashant walks out of the factory with his hands up but to his surprise, the police and TV men clap for Prashant.

 Later, Baby posts on Instagram that she and Adhir are in a live-in relationship and on vacation in Srinagar.
 They both state that they are fans of Lata.
 The film ends with the society praising Lata and the hard work done by Prashant to make his daughter a singer.
 Lata later becomes a nationwide superstar.